adx59/Minesweeper/README.md

 # MinesweeperPy
 God, this project is old.
-I think I made this shortly after learning how to use tkinter, so don't expect much.
+I think I made this shortly after learning how to use tkinter.